 Look deeper for cultural experiences.

 Authentic cultural exchange is hugely valuable in my opinion, and one of the potential pathways through which the benefits of conscious travel can offset the negatives.
 But true cultural exchange is not what most people think it is.

 We all want “authentic” travel experiences.
 But the more of us show up, the less authentic it gets, and the more superficial it all becomes.
 It’s easy to get trapped in the cycle.

 Cultural exchange is NOT a dinner and dance performance at a village with a gift shop that you visit with a guide.
 That is performance, and while it can be fun and interesting, if not run ethically it’s basically a human zoo.

 Real cultural exchange is messy.
 It’s that uncomfortable feeling when someone just did something strange and unexpected and you don’t understand why.

 It’s when your Ugandan host thinks you’re unhappy because you wanted some “alone time” in a house where the large family is always together.

 It’s trying to decode an invitation to dinner from someone of the opposite gender in Sudan, when you don’t know if hospitality or romantic interest is driving his behavior.

 It’s struggling to answer, in the simplest English possible as you struggle with barriers, a question like “What would happen if someone from Sierra Leone went to America?
 Would he be rich?”

 It’s trying to wrap your head around the fact that parts of your identity you’re really proud of – perhaps you feel free because you’re single and traveling alone – are seen as cause for pity by the people you meet.

 Cultural exchange, to me, is all the mysteries and unanswered questions I bring home with me.
 It’s the awkward encounters, the vague discomfort of differing assumptions, the unresolved emotions of trying to discuss complex topics in a non-native language.

-How do you find this kind of cultural exchange?
+How do you connect with locals and find this kind of cultural exchange?
 Leave space for it.
 Wander away from where the tourists hang out.
 Sit next to locals on public transport.
 Go somewhere without any major “sights” and see what happens.